Last updated October 12, 2019

 The Enderby River float is a summer tradition for North Okanagan locals and is sure to leave you with warm memories.
 When the sun is blazing and the are roads packed with tourists, head to the river and forget it all.

 The Shuswap River, which is also known as the Enderby River, curls its way along the valley bottom from Mabel to Mara Lake.
 It flows past forested canyons, sprawling fields, and the majestic Enderby Cliffs (which you can hike!).
-Herds of cows can often be spotted, as well as bears, deer, and plenty of birds.
+Herds of cows are often spotted, as well as bears, deer, and plenty of birds.
 Unlike the Penticton Channel, the Shuswap River is a natural waterway and makes for a relaxing nature float.

 Please remember that all float times are approximate and highly dependant on the type of watercraft you’re using, the weather, and water conditions.
 River Ambassadors patrol hand-launches during the summer (July 1 to August 31) and are a great resource if you have questions about the river.